Palisades Geohazard Risk Assessment Zones

 Both sets of requirements apply.
 PGRAZ geotechnical requirements must be met, and Coastal Zone provisions also apply.
 Under EEO8, projects rebuilding within 110% of original size have streamlined coastal review pathways.
 Projects exceeding 110% may require full Coastal Development Permits with additional review time.
 Coordinate with both LADBS and the California Coastal Commission early in your planning.

 Potentially.
 Per P/BC 2025-157, a California-licensed Structural Engineer or Architect must evaluate the foundation and affirm it is in satisfactory condition.
 For PGRAZ properties, additional geotechnical investigation may be required to assess feasibility given slope stability and debris flow considerations.
-Foundation reuse can save significant time and cost—but requires professional evaluation, not assumption.
+Foundation reuse can save significant time and cost, but requires professional evaluation, not assumption.
+See our foundation certification guide for the full process.

 Research indicates approximately 70% of Palisades fire survivors are experiencing insurance delays or denials.
-The average insurance gap is estimated at $1.5 million—the difference between coverage amounts and actual rebuild costs.
+The average insurance gap is estimated at $1.5 million, the difference between coverage amounts and actual rebuild costs.
 State Farm dropped 70% of Palisades policyholders (1,600 policies) before the fire.
-While permitting has been expedited (6-day plan check, 49-day average to permit), insurance resolution is taking much longer and creating the primary financial barrier to rebuilding for most homeowners.
+While permitting has been significantly expedited under the emergency executive orders, insurance resolution is taking much longer and creating the primary financial barrier to rebuilding for most homeowners.

 Related LADBS Information Bulletins